Verbosity: Examples

-Warren G. Harding, the 29th President of the United States, was notably verbose even in his era.
+Warren G. Harding, the 29th president of the United States, was notably verbose even for his era.
 A Democratic leader, William Gibbs McAdoo, described Harding's speeches as "an army of pompous phrases moving across the landscape in search of an idea."

 The Michigan Law Review published a 229-page parody of postmodern writing titled "Pomobabble: Postmodern Newspeak and Constitutional 'Meaning' for the Uninitiated".
 The article consists of complicated and context-sensitive self-referencing narratives.
 The text is peppered with a number of parenthetical citations and asides, which is supposed to mock the cluttered style of postmodern writing.

-In The King's English, Fowler gives a passage from The Times as an example of verbosity: "The Emperor received yesterday and to-day General Baron von Beck....
-It may therefore be assumed with some confidence that the terms of a feasible solution are maturing themselves in His Majesty's mind and may form the basis of further negotiations with Hungarian party leaders when the Monarch goes again to Budapest."
-Fowler objected to this passage because The Emperor, His Majesty, and the Monarch all refer to the same person: "the effect", he pointed out in Modern English Usage, " is to set readers wondering what the significance of the change is, only to conclude that there is none."
-Fowler would go on to call this phenomenon "Elegant variation" in his later style guides (see below).
+In The King's English, Fowler gives a passage from The Times as an example of verbosity:

+Fowler objected to this passage because The Emperor, His Majesty, and the Monarch all refer to the same person: "the effect", he pointed out in Modern English Usage, "is to set readers wondering what the significance of the change is, only to conclude that there is none."
+Fowler called this tendency "elegant variation" in his later style guides.